 No longer will you feel compelled to “try to make things work out” with outdated technology because of cost constraints.

 3. Better Troubleshooting and Maintenance

 The proactive service model associated with HaaS delivers a high level of service integrity and operational reliability.
-Ongoing support and contact with an MSP is also a good way to ensure the best operating practices are used with your hardware.
+Ongoing IT support from an experienced MSP ensures technology maintains peak performance, helping resolve problems before they arise.

-Too often, new hardware is purchased and maintenance is neglected due to costs.
-With a HaaS solution, the equipment and service is included in the SLA.
-You can forget about the potential implications of equipment failure and system crashes right after a warranty expires.
+Too often, new hardware is purchased, while maintenance is neglected due to costs.
+With a HaaS solution, the equipment and the accompanying maintenance services are included in the SLA.
+Businesses can forget about the potential implications of equipment failure and system crashes right after a warranty expires.
 Just let your MSP resolve — or better yet, prevent — the problem.

-HaaS has built in scalability.
-As your organization grows and changes, so do your technology needs.
-With HaaS you can integrate any number of new components, from one to many, all depending on your enterprise needs.
+HaaS has built-in scalability.
+As an organization grows and changes, so do its technology needs.
+With HaaS, organizations can integrate any number of new components, from one to many, all depending on their needs.

-In consultation with your MSP, together you decide what equipment is right for you.
-If the opposite occurs and for some reason your business contracts, you can even scale down with a HaaS solution and not be stuck owning unneeded appliances.
+In consultation with your MSP, together, you decide what equipment is right for you.
+If the opposite occurs and for some reason your business contracts, you can scale down with a HaaS solution and not be stuck owning unneeded appliances.